team-approx-bayes/ivon/README.md

 ## Usage guide

+In Appendix A of the [paper](https://arxiv.org/abs/2402.17641), we provide practical guidelines for choosing IVON hyperparameters.

 **Training loop**

 In the code snippet below we demonstrate the difference in the implementation of the training loop of the IVON optimizer compared to standard optimizers like SGD or Adam.